Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

              } "
 ```

-After modifying the environment variable you will need to restage your application.
+After modifying the environment variable, you'll need to restage your application.

 The application also requires an environment variable for a username and a password: